mcvendrell/SlimFramework4LoginAuth/README.md

 The project can run easily with, e.g., XAMPP.
 You will onlyneed PHP, Apache and MariaDB installed for this example to run.

+The purpose of this project is explained in this article in [Medium](https://mcvendrell.medium.com/a-simple-login-auth-project-with-slim-framework-4-29f73d4e1d55)

 You will find here:

 * An Slim Framework 4 basic skeleton